mmarinovic/erc20-wizard/README.md

 ## Steps:
 1. Run `yarn deploy:rinkeby`, `yarn deploy:ropsten` or `yarn deploy:main`
 2. Insert your private key.
 It will be used to unlock account which will be a token owner.
-3. Insert informations about your token
+3. Insert information about your token

 ```javascript
 prompt: Please enter your private key.
 This will be used to sign contract transaction.: